emaginest/agents-hub/examples/rag/README.md

-# RAG Example with RAGAgent
+# RAG Example with Core Components

-This example demonstrates how to build a Retrieval-Augmented Generation (RAG) system using the RAGAgent from the agents-hub framework.
+This example demonstrates how to build a Retrieval-Augmented Generation (RAG) system using the core components of the agents-hub framework.

 ## Overview